thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 ### Putting It into Practice: A Simple Threat Modeling Exercise

 We've covered the theory, the terminology, the methodologies, and the process.
 Now let's put everything together with a simple example.
 The objective of this exercise isn't to teach another methodology or demonstrate the "correct" way to conduct a threat model.
 Instead, it's to show you how to think during a threat modeling exercise.
-Throughout this guide, we've introduced concepts such as user stories, abuse stories, threat scenarios, and countermeasures.
+Throughout this guide, we've introduced concepts such as user stories, abuser stories, threat scenarios, and countermeasures.
 This example simply demonstrates how they fit together in practice.
 You may eventually develop a different workflow that better suits your team, and that's perfectly fine.
 The goal here is simply to provide enough structure that you're never left wondering "okay... where do I even start?"

 ![Alt text](/images/threat-model/2026-07-06-threat-modeling-101.png "demo arch")